Do you stock these cheap pantry staples? You should! Because these basic staples will help you make easy homemade meals fast!

 We often use it to make sandwiches for lunch, toast it to eat with eggs and occasionally use it in recipes like my Cheeseburger Casserole too!

 I use these all the time to make enchiladas, tacos, quesadillas and wraps.
-These Salsa Ranch Chicken Wraps are one of my favorite quick meals!
+In fact, these Salsa Ranch Chicken Wraps are one of my favorite quick meals!
+And these easy recipes with tortillas are also great as well.

 21. ONIONS | GARLIC